 Many birds, such as starlings, blackbirds, and killdeer, feed on slugs throughout the fall and winter months.
 Predatory ground beetles feed on slugs.
 Naturally occurring fungal and bacterial pathogens, parasitic nematodes, and marsh fly larvae are potential biological control agents of slugs but are not commercially available for use in the United States at this time.

 Slug-pathogenic (malacopathogenic) nematodes, a group of soil-dwelling roundworms, are a novel method and approach that has been used in Europe to kill slugs with some success.
-One of the most widely established, commercially-available slug biocontrol agents in Europe is the nematode Phasmarhabditis hermaphrodita (Schneider).
+One of the most widely established, commercially-available slug biocontrol agents in Europe is the nematode Phasmarhabditis hermaphrodita.
 This nematode has been shown to be associated symbiotically with a bacterium that uses an endotoxin that kills slugs.
 The nematode locates slugs in the soil and enters the slug’s mantle cavity.
-After the slug dies, the nematodes multiply over the decaying slug body and then migrate back into the soil where infect more slugs if conditions are favorable.
-Parasitic nematodes were recently found in CA, but currently restricted in this country due to biosecurity reasons, so are unavailable for purchase.
-Research focusing on discovering and testing pathogenic nematodes in PNW fields will likely prove to be valuable for use as a biological control agent for control of slugs.
+After the slug dies, the nematodes multiply over the decaying slug body and then migrate back into the soil to infect more slugs if conditions are favorable.
+Parasitic nematodes were recently found in California, but are currently restricted in this country due to biosecurity reasons, so are unavailable for purchase.
+Research focusing on discovering and testing pathogenic nematodes in PNW fields will likely prove to be valuable for developing biological control agents for slugs.